vivian6f2/Avalon_Boardgame/README.md

 # Avalon Boardgame (socket.io)

-Implement a single page avalon boardgame using websocket.
+A single page avalon boardgame using websocket.
+And a Node.js server to handle the game process.
 Using socket.io instead of ws modules.

 ### Detail

+#### Server
+* Implement a server to handle both chat room and Avalon game process with Node.js and socket.io.
+* Designed a finate state machine for process the game.

+#### Client
+* Implement a single page website to perform Avalon boardgame and chat room with jQuery.

 Simple chat room example:<br>
 http://blog.fens.me/nodejs-socketio-chat/ <br>